Phoenix police officers fired in video, social media cases

-Meyer was one of a group off officers seen on video drawing his gun and cursing at Iesha Harper, who was pregnant and holding a baby, and her fiance, Dravon Ames.
+Williams said she notified Officer Christopher Meyer of his termination.
+Meyer was one of a group of officers seen on video drawing his gun and cursing at Iesha Harper, who was pregnant and holding a baby, and her fiance, Dravon Ames.
 Officers were responding to a complaint about shoplifting last May.
 When questioned, the couple said they were unaware their 4-year-old daughter had taken a doll from a store.
 No one was charged in the case.

 A disciplinary review board had recommended Meyer receive a six-week suspension.

-“In this case, a 240-hour suspension is just not sufficient to reverse the adverse effects of his cations on our department and our community,” Williams said.
+“In this case, a 240-hour suspension is just not sufficient to reverse the adverse effects of his actions on our department and our community,” Williams said.

 A second officer who was present will receive a reprimand for using foul language.
 But video shows he tried to calm the situation, Williams said.

 The video surfaced in June and prompted an immediate backlash.
-At a community meeting, Williams and Mayor Kate Gallego faced a crowd that demanded the officers involved lose their jobs.
-Ames and Harper also spoke out, saying they were lucky to be alive.
+At a community meeting, Williams and Democratic Mayor Kate Gallego faced a crowd that demanded the officers be fired.

+At a separate news conference Tuesday, Ames and Harper said the officer’s dismissal should have happened a lot sooner but were pleased nonetheless.

+“I think I might be able to get a good night’s rest for once knowing that he’s fired, and it won’t happen to no one else,” Ames said.
+“I think it’s a step in the right direction for change.”

 The couple has since filed a $10 million claim against the city.
-They planned to hold a news conference later Tuesday.
+They have a mediation hearing with the city scheduled for Dec.
+18.

-Williams said Det.
-Dave Swick has also been fired over social media posts in an unrelated case.
+Williams on Tuesday also fired Det.
+Dave Swick over social media posts in an unrelated case.
 The Plain View Project found public posts from officers from several police departments nationwide that appeared to be bigoted or glorifying police brutality.

 The Phoenix Law Enforcement Association, the officers’ union, said in a statement that the firings were not warranted because the disciplinary review board recommended suspensions.